OfficeDev/office-js-docs-pr/docs/excel/configure-your-add-in-to-use-a-shared-runtime.md

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]

 When running Excel on Windows or Mac, your add-in will run code for ribbon buttons, custom functions, and the task pane in separate JavaScript runtime environments.
-This creates limitations such as not being able to easily share global data, and not being able to access all CORS functionality from a custom function.
+This creates limitations such as not being able to easily share global data, and not having access to all CORS functionality from a custom function.

 However, you can configure your Excel add-in to share code in a shared JavaScript runtime.
 This enables better coordination across your add-in and access to the DOM and CORS from all parts of your add-in.
 It also enables you to run code when the document opens, or to run code while the task pane is closed.
 To configure your add-in to use a shared runtime, follow the instructions in this article.